AdrianKriger/osm_LoD1_3DCityModel/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ii. a semantically rich LoD1 City Model *(information rich building models seperate from the ground; but when connected to the terrain   form a water-tight surface<sup>*</sup>)*; and
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;iii. an interactive .html which you can navigate and query.

-If your interest is a dynamic visualization only; [interactiveOnly.ipynb](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/interactiveOnly.ipynb) will produce iii) without i) and ii).

 <sup>*</sup> *the goal is a topologically correct surface.
 I have not tested this for all possibilities.
 If the result you achieve is not; you are welcome to raise an issue.
 I depend on you to help me improve.*

 Please read the [Good-To-Know](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/Good-To-Know.md).